Jump to

 1. Make It Fun for Students

 Hopefully, you remember grade school and how boring some classes and subjects could be.
-Try to make your sessions fun for students and keep them actively engaged.

 The more fun and engaging a tutor can be, the more students will learn and tutoring sessions will seem to fly by for you.
 It’s a win-win for everyone.